Iceland Stopover on your way to New York

 For many people, a stopover in Iceland will be the only time they’ll ever stay in this country.
-There for a short while?
-I really recommend to see two sights: the famous Blue Lagoon and the Golden Circle.
-This tour takes you to Golden Circle, Kerid Volcanic Crater and the Blue Lagoon on a 11 hour day trip.
+Are you there for a short while?
+I really recommend seeing two sights: the famous Blue Lagoon and the Golden Circle.
+This tour takes you to Golden Circle, Kerid Volcanic Crater and the Blue Lagoon on an 11 hour day trip.
 The final stop on the tour is at the Blue Lagoon.
 You can pay an extra fee separately and then can soak and relax in the hot waters of the Blue Lagoon before returning to your hotel.

 Another recommendation is the Golden Circle Classic Day Trip from Reykjavik.
-On this tour you’ll see the Iceland of travel guide tales: a pristine place on earth, with erupting geysers, ancient volcanoes and cascading waterfalls.
+On this tour, you’ll see the Iceland of travel guide tales: a pristine place on earth, with erupting geysers, ancient volcanoes and cascading waterfalls.
 Do you have some more time in Iceland?
 Then book a Whale-Watching Tour from Reykjavik.
-On the tour you’ll sail alongside whales and dolphins for three and a half hours, or two and a half hours by a speedboat.
+On the tour, you’ll sail alongside whales and dolphins for three and a half hours or two and a half hours by a speedboat.
 To keep warm, they’ll provide you with a nice and comfy overall.
-Chances of meeting a whale is a whopping 90%.
+The chances of meeting a whale is a whopping 90%.
 If you don’t have any luck, you can go on another tour later for free.